 “An event that takes place in relation to an authorized sporting event, but that is not tied to the outcome of a specific athletic event or contest as authorized by the commission.”

-As far as eSports betting, issues originally arose given the younger age of many of the competitors.
+As far as eSports wagering goes, issues originally arose given the younger age of many of the competitors.
 HS200 would remove those restrictions as well.

 The concern is that offshore sportsbooks offering betting action on eSports and various betting props would continue to take business away from in-state sports betting operators given the current laws on the books.